Logo

 • Hewlett-Packard Prize for Advancing Digital Equity: Yes, we wish to be considered.

-Hewlett-Packard Prize Fit and Use of Funds: Our audience is digital-first and looking for reliable ways to build assets.
-Ladda removes high minimums and branch-based friction, delivering a protected investment app plus straightforward financial lessons.
-By 2022, we aimed to directly reach 250,000 Nigerians, and in five years, 1,000,000 Nigerians.
-We are assembling a single hub so users can manage their financial life in one app, with insurance described as a planned addition.
-Prize support would accelerate product development and outreach.
+Hewlett-Packard Prize Fit and Use of Funds: The target audience is described as digital-first and seeking reliable ways to build assets.
+The submission claims the product reduces high minimums and branch-based friction, pairing a protected investment app with financial lessons.
+It also states goals to reach 250,000 Nigerians directly by 2022 and 1,000,000 within five years.
+Prize support is described as a way to accelerate product development and outreach, alongside a single hub approach where users can manage financial activities in one app, with insurance described as a planned addition.

 • Innovation for Women Prize: Not seeking consideration.